acousticrobot/tempo-cli/README.md

 #### checkout
 ##### Checkout a project to track time against

+    tempo [global options] checkout [command options] "name of the project"

 ##### command options

-    --add=project title - Add and Checkout a new project --exact             - use an exact match for project title --id                - checkout by project id
+    --add=title     - Add and Checkout a new project --exact                 - use an exact match for project title --id                    - checkout by project id

 Only one project is active at a time, and this project will be assigned to all new time records.
 You can checkout existing projects, or use this command to create a new active project

-    tempo [global options] checkout [command options] "name of the project"

-    examples:
+#### examples:

-    # checking out an existing project titled 'star gazing' $ tempo checkout star gazing
+    # checking out an existing project titled 'star gazing'
+    $ tempo checkout star gazing

-    # adding and checking out a new project titled 'star gazing' $ tempo checkout --add star gazing
+    # adding and checking out a new project titled 'star gazing'
+    $ tempo checkout --add star gazing

 #### arrange
 ##### Arrange project hierarchy